The Cauchy-Dirichlet problem for the Moore-Gibson-Thompson equation: Introduction

 In the present work, focus is more specifically on the boundary-to-interior and interior-to-boundary regularity of the solutions, in a basic (and natural) functional setting.
 Accordingly, the regularity of the map

-which associates to all data the interior solution (position, velocity, acceleration) in $Q$, as well as normal derivatives or order one and two on $\Sigma$, will be the object of our investigation.
+which associates to all data the interior solution (position, velocity, acceleration) in $Q$, as well as normal derivatives of order one and two on $\Sigma$, will be the object of our investigation.
 Since the differential equation is of order three, the most natural setting from the viewpoint of hyperbolic PDE is to look for solutions $w\in H^2_{\rm loc}(Q)$ or $w\in C([0,T],H^2(Q))$.

-Our main result concerning the third order PDE under investigation, stated below, is homologous to an (optimal) interior and boundary regularity result that pertains to the Cauchy-Dirichlet problem for second order wave equations; see \cite{sakamoto82}, \cite[Theorem 2.1]{las-lions-trig_1986}.
+Our main result concerning the third order PDE under investigation, stated below, is similar to the interior and boundary regularity results that pertains to the Cauchy-Dirichlet problem for second order wave equations; see \cite{sakamoto82}, \cite[Theorem 3.4, Theorem 2.1]{las-lions-trig_1986}.

 \begin{theorem} (a) With reference to the IBVP \eqref{e:ibvp-mgt_1} with $0<T<+\infty$, assume that

 along with the compatibility conditions

 Then the unique solution to \eqref{e:ibvp-mgt_1} satisfies